 Many times people have a hard time locating the correct belt for their sewing machine, when it’s actually quite easy.
-Today I’m going to walk you through the steps to locating the correct size and style for your machine.
+Today I’m going to walk you through the steps to locate the correct size and style for your machine.
 There are 4 main types of belts for all makes and models of sewing machines and sergers:

 - Lug Belts